 My young mathematicians were obvious.
 They finished everything not only quickly but also correctly.
 I was a beginning teacher and had no idea what to do with them.
 So they waited.
 Luckily they were all very well behaved – and bored.
 There were sooo many different levels of math students in my classroom.
 I knew I had to give my strugglers extra time.

 What should I do with these young mathematicians?
 The ones who learned and understood immediately.
-The ones who were possibly gifted mathematicians?
-The ones who finished all of their work before I could finish passing out assignments?
+Although not yet diagnosed as gifted, they finished all of their work before I could finish passing out assignments?